Efficient Quantum Optimization via Dynamical Simulation: Convex Quadratic Optimization

 where $H$ is the classical Hamiltonian of the system and we dropped the subscripts for notational simplicity.
 It is well known that the following probability distribution is a solution to the Liouville equation shown in Eq.~\eqref{liouville_eq}:

 where $\delta \lb \cdot \rb$ denotes the Dirac delta distribution.
 This fact can be verified explicitly by plugging the proposed solution back into Eq.~\eqref{liouville_eq}.
-In fact, any probability distribution over initial positions and momenta is also a solution to Liouville's equation as we show in the following lemma.
+In the following lemma, we show that having a probability distribution over initial positions and momenta also results in a valid solution to Liouville's equation.

 \begin{lem}[Solutions to Liouville's equation] Let $\mathbf{X}_{\bx_0, \bp_0}(s): [0,t] \mapsto \mathbb{R}^N$ and $\mathbf{P}_{\bx_0, \bp_0}(s): [0,t] \mapsto \mathbb{R}^N$ be solutions to Hamilton's equations of motion with Hamiltonian $H$ and initial conditions $\mathbf{X}(0) = \bx_0$ and $\mathbf{P}(0) = \bp_0$.
 Further, let $\rho(\bx_0,\bp_0)$ be any probability distribution over initial positions and momenta, meaning $\rho(\bx_0,\bp_0) \geq 0$ for all $\bx_0 \in \mathbb{R}^N$ and $\bp_0 \in \mathbb{R}^N$ and $\int_{\mathbb{R}^{2N}} \rho(\bx_0,\bp_0) d\bx_0 d\bp_0 = 1$.
 Then